arangodb/docs/3.12/aql/execution-and-performance-optimizer.md

   Upserts documents in a collection (given in its *collection* attribute).
   Appears exactly once in a query that contains an `UPSERT` statement.

-### Cluster execution nodes
+### List of cluster execution nodes

-For queries in the cluster, the following nodes may appear in execution plans:
+For queries in the cluster, the following additional nodes may appear in execution plans:

 - **DistributeNode**:
   Used on a Coordinator to fan-out data to one or multiple shards,